Visiting the Battlefield Preserve? Click here for a FREE audio-tour of the site which you can download to your phone.

 Visit the Historic Camden Broad Street site to learn more about this significant battle on a guided tour.
-The Battlefield is open and free to the public.
-Special tours and events will be announced soon!
+The Battlefield is open and free to the public during daylight hours.
+Special tours are also available!

 Address: 1606 Flat Rock Rd., Camden, SC 29020

-Learn more about the importance and history of the Longleaf Pine forest and our reforestation progress by following the Camden Battlefield and Longleaf Pine Preserve Facebook page!
+Learn more about the importance and history of the Longleaf Pine forest, our decades-long plan to bring back the endangered longleaf pine forest to the site, and our reforestation progress by following the Camden Battlefield and Longleaf Pine Preserve Facebook page!